Bachelor of Science in

 The Bachelor of Science in Cyber Intelligence and Security program prepares graduates to deal with threats from those who abuse our world’s growing dependency on technology.

-The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CAE-CD) program and have designated the Prescott Campus as an NSA/DHS CAE-CD institution with its cyber intelligence program meeting their stringent criteria.
+The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor the National Centers of Academic Excellence in Cyber Defense (CAE-CD) program and have the Prescott Campus as an NSA/DHS CAE-CD institution with its cyber intelligence program meeting their stringent criteria.

 Apart from the Cyber Lab and the Cyber Gym Makerspace, students even have access to specialized labs like the Global Security Operations Center (GSOC).